nikbearbrown/mba-economics/chapters/24-the-aggregate-demand-aggregate-supply-model.md

 **Preview of next chapter:** Chapter 25 covers the Keynesian perspective — sticky prices, the multiplier, fiscal stabilization.
 If your policy's macro effects depend on Keynesian assumptions (most demand-side policies do), this chapter sharpens the analysis.

 ---

 ## AI Wayback Machine

-**Paul Samuelson** was integrated Keynesian and neoclassical economics in his 1948 textbook — Nobel 1970.
+**Paul Samuelson** integrated Keynesian and neoclassical economics in his 1948 textbook — Nobel 1970.

 **Run this:**

 ```
-Who is Paul Samuelson, and how does their work connect to AD-AS model we covered in this chapter?
-Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+Who is Paul Samuelson, and how does their work connect to the
+AD-AS model we covered in this chapter?
+Keep it to three
+paragraphs.
+End with the single most surprising thing about
+their career or ideas.
 ```

 → Search **"Paul Samuelson"** on Wikipedia.